zakimjz/zakimjz.github.io/pages/courses/algorithms/hw4.md

 **Random Prime:** Both RSA and Diffie-Hellman (DH) schemes require large prime numbers as keys.
 Given $n$, the number of bits, write a program to generate a random $n$-bit prime number, using the method described in sec 1.3.1 in the book.
-Basically, you will generate a random $n$-bit number and test whether it is a prime using the MillerRabin method you implemented in the previous lab.
+Basically, you will generate a random $n$-bit (odd) number and test whether it is a prime using the MillerRabin method you implemented in the previous lab.
 If the number is not a prime, repeat, until you generate a prime.
 Your method should print out the $n$-bit prime number,